About the Charles F. Cummings New Jersey Information Center

 Other available indexes and inventories include:

-Please place requests for non-Newark directories at least one day before coming to the room, as these are kept in another area of the library.
+Please place requests for non-Newark directories at least two days before coming to the room, as these are kept in another area of the library.
 Requests can be made by e-mail or phone.

 New Jersey ephemera is one of the Division’s most unusual and interesting areas.
-It includes traditional papers such as those of the Newark Eagles, library director John Cotton Dana, the Newark Public Librariana Collection and several hundred scrapbooks of agencies and/or individuals.
-Included for example are the volumes on Newark’s 250th anniversary celebration in 1916, the Flanagan Scrapbooks on theatre and notebooks of the Griffith Music Foundation.
-It also houses miscellaneous information concerning past officials as well as varied memorabilia of companies, invitations, business cards, bumper stickers, posters, restaurant place mats and menus, seals, and buttons.
+It includes traditional papers such as those of the Newark Eagles, the Newark Public Library Archives (“Librariana”), and several hundred scrapbooks of agencies and/or individuals.
+Some examples of archives material are the records of Newark’s 250th anniversary celebration in 1916, the Flanagan Scrapbooks on theatre, and notebooks of the Griffith Music Foundation.
+We also have collections dedicated to past mayors and other local officials, company records, and memorabilia including invitations, business cards, bumper stickers, posters, restaurant place mats and menus, seals, and buttons.

 Note: These are only a small selection of finding aids.
 Please go to our catalog for a full listing of collections.
 Our archives (as well as many from other libraries and historical societies) can also be found via the Newark Archives Project.